hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

-## 1.Statefull SRRP master/backup status
+## 1. Statefull SRRP master/backup status

 MAG1 is the master and can be checked via the below predefined script